The Asylum: Approach to filmmaking

 The Asylum is not affiliated with any industry trade unions other than the SAG-AFTRA.
 This means their employees will sometimes work up to 22 hours a day.
 Whereas most major studios shoot one page from the script a day, the Asylum shoots around 10 to 12 pages a day.
 Due to the demanding work schedule, the Asylum often hires filmmakers with several years of experience.
 Around $150,000 of a film's budget is allocated to hiring lesser known actors that would appeal to specific audiences.
 For example, Rimawi notes that former Baywatch actors like David Chokachi are popular among European audiences.
 In an interview with Grantland, Latt stated, "We know not to go after Johnny Depp.
 But we'll go after Johnny Depp's cousin.
 That's fair game."
 Rimawi further added, "I'm guessing that many of our main actors do this because they have bills to pay, and they want to be in and out as inconspicuously as possible.
 But the repeat guys have made their peace with what they're doing."

 Post-production is handled at the Asylum's headquarters in Burbank, California, which includes its own editing bays and visual effects studios.
+Former editors at this headquarters include Drew Talbert.
 The visual effects for their films are often poorly rendered, and a constant source of ridicule from critics.
 Tom Breihan of Grantland jokingly wrote, "From the looks of things, [the Asylum] also goes after the cousins of the Pirates of the Caribbean special-effects team ...
 At their best, Asylum's in-house effects team can manage something slightly more lifelike than what you'd see on the average Hercules: The Legendary Journeys episode."
 The Asylum employs 15 visual effects artists, and they are often working on six films at once.

 Marketing campaigns often hype up the absurdity of the film's premise and the studio's overall business model.
 In 2012, Asylum films would open with the text, "15 years.
 100 films.
 You're Welcome".
 In a similar vein, the tagline for Sharknado was "Enough Said".
 Latt described the Asylum's marketing strategy as "a parody of the studio system".
 Whenever the Asylum makes a mockbuster, they tie the release of their film to coincide with the release of the larger film it's based on.
 Bales argues that this is not an attempt to deceive consumers, but instead gives consumers more options to watch.
 The Asylum is upfront about some of their duplicitous marketing strategies.
 In a 2010 blog post, the Asylum urged fans to add the studio's film to their Netflix queues in order to increase the perception of public demand.
 The blog post said, "This isn't about trying to get you to watch our movie.
 This is about gaming the system.
 This is about taking a stand.
 Against math."